cl-fui/cl-termbox/README.md

 Now, call `(tb:init)` to connect to the terminal.
 When done, call `(tb:shutdown)`.

+### Notes:

+Make sure you set an output mode that makes sense.
+My terminal defaults to a mode in which colors were off by one.

 A minimal error trap around init and shutdown will report TB-ERROR but keep in mind that shutting down more than once will result in a SIGABRT.